 You should always remember to inform the car rental site(s) online and during the pick-up, otherwise, the insurance coverage may be invalid when entering the adjacent country or region.

 To prevent any confusion or issues, it is also recommended to read through the Terms and Conditions of the rental company for the detailed instructions during online booking.

 Can You Rent a Car for Someone Else?

 If a car is hired solely for a party where neither the Main Driver nor the additional driver is present to operate the car, then the answer is ‘No’.

 The one who pays the rental fee and signs the rental contract is the Main Driver.
-You are free to add your family, friends or anyone else as the “additional driver”, but their presence and driving credentials are required the same time as the Main Driver at the rental counter during the pick-up.
-Rental packages in the USA normally covers one additional driver while Australia and New Zealand require a small fee.
+You are free to add your family, friends or anyone else as the “additional driver”, but their presence and driving credentials are required at the same time as the Main Driver at the rental counter during the pick-up.
+Rental packages in the USA normally cover one additional driver while Australia and New Zealand require a small fee.